GeekTrainer/learn-django/Module2/Module2_Unit4.md

-## Creating a model

 Now that we have activated our database it is time to start creating our models.
 By creating a model we are able to update the database by adding any essential fields and defining the behavior of our data.
-In this exercise we will be using our **dog_shelters** app that was downloaded from GitHub.
+We will continue building our **dog_shelters** application.

+## Creating Models

 The first step in our process is to add the models.
+Django provides an empty file named **models.py** which you can use for your models.

 1. Open the **dog_shelters/models.py** file inside Visual Studio Code